DeSales University's Title IX Policy

 Chaperone Service.
 When requested, the University Police provide an escort for any member of the University community seven days per week and 24 hours per day.
 Call extension 1250 from any campus phone or by dialing 610-282-1002 from any non-campus phone.

 Educational Programs.
 The University Police and Student Life offer sexual assault education and information programs to students and employees.
-These are available upon request except where provision of the programs is noted below. on sexual assault prevention and risk reduction is available at the Counseling Center and Health Center (both in the McShea Student Center) and at the University Police Department (in the Lawless Center).
+These are available upon request except where mandatory provision of the programs is noted below.
+Literature on sexual assault prevention and risk reduction is available at the Counseling Center and Health Center (both in the Dorothy Day Student Union) and at the University Police Department (in the Lawless Center).
 On an annual basis, the University conducts or coordinates educational initiatives in conjunction with the following:

 - First-Year Student Orientation – The University provides a mandatory program on Title IX topics including potential perils of transitioning into a university community, types of sexual offenses and the reporting of sexual offenses, for all incoming and new students.
 A copy of this publication, Keeping our Campuses Safe, is provided to each student at Orientation.
 In distributing the publication, University staff stress the importance of its content.

-- HAVEN – This is an online course to educate all University students about the elements of healthy relationships, the importance of sexual consent, and the role of bystanders in creating safe, healthy communities.
-All incoming students and new employees are required to complete this course prior to orientation.
+- START – This online course Student, Title IX, Alcohol, and Respect Training (START) is to educate all University students about the elements of healthy relationships, the importance of sexual consent, the impacts of alcohol overuse and the role of upstanders in creating safe, healthy communities.
+All incoming students are required to complete this course prior to orientation.

 Emergency Call Boxes.
 Emergency call boxes are strategically located throughout the Center Valley campus.
 They are either bright yellow in color or have a steady illuminated blue light near them to allow for easy locating.
 When activated, these call boxes immediately connect directly to the University Police.